samokw/metropolitan/README.md

 | 4    | `./ingester.sh`           | (Executed by `integration.sh`) Tests ingester's DB connection & insertion. | Verifies that the ingester successfully connects to the database and adds data.      |

 ## Demo Video

-A demonstration video is included in the root of the repository:
 ![Demo GIF](./demo.gif)

 <!-- Optional: Consider uploading the video somewhere and linking it here. -->